tfachada/thesist/template/main.typ

   date: "Month 20XX",

   // *- Define as "none" (without quotation marks) if unneeded

+  // Set to true to optionally hide acknowledgments or abstracts
+  // (don't do this unless it's a PIC2 report!)
+  hide-acknowledgments: false,
+  hide-abstract: false,

   // Set to true to hide the pages with the lists of figures, tables, algorithms, code snippets or glossary terms